mislav/hub/README.md

 #### Standalone

 `hub` 2.x can be easily installed as an executable.
-Download the latest [complied binaries](https://github.com/github/hub/releases) and put it anywhere in your executable path.
+Download the latest [compiled binaries](https://github.com/github/hub/releases) and put it anywhere in your executable path.

 #### Source